nhat-le/switching-simulations/doc/README.md

 Then, modify the `fitrange` file, located in `processed_data/expdata/fitranges_122221.mat`.
 This file indicates the ranges of files that are good to analyze.
 For example, if `fitrange` is [6,7,8,9], the blockhmm protocol only looks at the sessions 6 to 9 (note these are Python zero-indexed) in the saved `_all_sessions` file

-* For running the model fitting on simulated data, run `blockHMM.ipynb`
+* For running the model fitting on simulated data, run `blockHMM_simulations.ipynb`.

+Raw data files will be saved in the folder `simdata/blockhmm`.

+Then run the code in `code/blockhmm/blockhmm_simulated_data.m`
 * For selecting K by cross-validation: Run `blockHMM_K_selection.ipynb`.
 Results are saved as a pkl file, for e.g. `blockhmm_validation_120221.pkl`

 For running the exp fitting procedure, run `blockHMM_expfit.ipynb`